-What happens when I reach MMI?
+What happens when you reach MMI?

-- You will be given an impairment rating.
-You will undergo a special medical exam that will determine what your rating will be.
+- You’ll undergo a special medical exam that will determine what your rating will be.

 - Typically, your insurance carrier will issue a Final Admission of Liability soon after you reach MMI.